 Several types of businesses must have a wine tax permit and file monthly tax returns.
 They include:

-- Businesses that sell wine at wholesale in Idaho
+- Wineries and any other businesses located in Idaho that sell wine at wholesale

 - Wineries that ship wine directly to Idaho residents